-Too much of melatonin secretion can lead to low blood pressure and improper functioning of the thyroid and adrenal glands.
+Over secretion of melatonin can lead to low blood pressure and improper functioning of the thyroid glands and adrenal glands.

-Seasonal Affective Disorder, a depressive disorder, is caused in winters when melatonin secretion is high due to low sunlight.
+Seasonal affective disorders of pineal gland include a depressive disorder.
+This disorder is mainly caused in the winter season when melatonin secretion is high due to the presence of low sunlight.

 If a tumour develops in the pineal gland, it affects several other factors in the body: